Guide to Buying a New-Build

 3. Is the Property Leasehold or Freehold?

 It’s vital you check whether the property is leasehold or freehold.
-Although there are some exceptions, flats will usually be leasehold whilst homes will be freehold.
+Although there are some exceptions, flats will usually be leasehold whilst houses will be freehold.
 But always check with the developer first.
-If you're thinking of purchasing a leasehold property, then you’ll have a lease from the freeholder to use the property for a number of years.
-This amount of time for new builds is typically long-term, often between 90 and 999 years.
+If you're thinking of buying a leasehold property, then you’ll have a lease from the freeholder to use the property for a number of years.
+This amount of time for new builds is typically between 90 and 999 years.

 The majority of flats and apartments are leasehold properties.
-The developer should advertise this, but if you’re unsure, it’s important to ask for clarification; check if your solicitor is aware too.
-A leasehold property often comes with extra charges and limitations which can seem concerning if you did not immediately know.
-If the property seems right for you, ask your solicitor and the developer to walk you through the terms of the lease.
+The developer should clearly state this.
+A leasehold property often comes with extra charges and limitations on what you can do to, or in, the property.
+If the property seems right for you, ask your solicitor and the developer to talk you through the terms of the lease.

 4. What Other Costs Come With the Lease?